alexei-dayrit/algorithm-problems/README.md

 # practice-problems
-Log of all my completed coding challenges to practice for technical interview
+Log of all my completed coding challenges to practice for technical interviews